PatrickStricker/Hebbian_Learning/README.md

 - upstream repository: <https://github.com/NeuromorphicComputing/SoftHebb>
 - reference condition: original SoftHebb learning rule and protocol;
 - matched intervention: HPCA replaces the layer-local synaptic update while the surrounding architecture, competition, preprocessing, schedule, and supervised readout remain tied to the reference implementation.

-The directory must retain the upstream license and attribution notices.
-It should also record the upstream commit, modified files, added HPCA mode, exact configuration files, random seeds, and executable commands used for the paper.

 ### `modular-hebbian-cnn/`: modular benchmark replication and HPCA substitution